d-velop/grafana-odata-datasource/DEVELOPING.md

 development purposes.
 The local project directory is automatically mounted to the Grafana plugin directory.

 Additionally, to keep development uncomplicated, anonymous authorization is enabled in Grafana.
-The project also comes with a predefined data source configuration (using the aforementioned mock-server) and a test dashboard that allows changes to be tried out and tested directly.
+The project also comes with predefined data source configurations (using the aforementioned test-server) and test dashboards that allow changes to be tried out and tested directly.
 See folder [`provisioning`](provisioning) for details.

 To start, simply run the following command
 ```bash